 Vendor dictionary data is stored as key-value pairs.
 The key name is always a string, while a value can be a string or a 32-bit integer value.
+(In certain cases, the value can also be an array of a string and/or 32-bit integer.)
 Keys are unique in a dictionary and hence allow direct access to the value associated with them.

-For information about vendor dictionary data that might be available, contact your software producer.
+For information about whether the vendor dictionary supports arrays and the data that might be available, contact your software producer.

 '''

-vendor dictionary condition = 'dictionary', '(', keyword parameter list, ')';
+vendor_dictionary_condition = 'dictionary', '(', keyword_parameter_list, ')';

 '''